 Our Audit Committee has adopted a policy and procedures for the pre-approval of audit and non-audit services rendered by SI-BONE's independent registered public accounting firm, PricewaterhouseCoopers LLP.
 The policy generally pre-approves specified services in the defined categories of audit services, audit-related services and tax services up to specified amounts.
+We also maintain a small standing authority for management to direct pre-approved fees, the uses of which are reviewed by the Audit Committee and the pre-approved amount of which is replenished as necessary at each meeting.
 Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent auditor or on an individual, explicit, case-by-case basis before the independent auditor is engaged to provide each service.
 The pre-approval of services may be delegated to one or more of the Audit Committee's members, but the decision must be reported to the full Audit Committee at its next scheduled meeting.